agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

     groups: ['groupName']
 })
 ```
-Or dynamically, after the Collection has been defined.
+Or dynamically, after the Collection has been instantiated.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup("groupName", [/*initial Items*/]);
 ```